timklapdor/learning-materials/README.md

 ### Print CSS

 Add a tweaked version of the [Gutenberg Print CSS](https://github.com/BafS/Gutenberg) and removed nav and header items from display.
 Tweaked background printing to turn it on.

-## Useful Tools
+## Useful Tools Used

 ### Colour Tools